-- Non-recurring Meeting ID will expire 30 days after the meeting is scheduled or started, if the meeting is not recorded.
+- Non-recurring Meeting ID will expire 30 days after the scheduled date or started date, if the meeting is not recorded.
 You can also re-start the same Meeting ID within the 30 days.
 If a meeting is recorded on the cloud, it will expire 90 days after the meeting is started.

 - Recurring Meeting IDs will not expire unless it is not used for 365 days.